Looking to start an LLC in Louisiana?

 - A legal resident of Louisiana

-- Will be available there during regular business hours
+- Will be available during regular business hours

 Step 3: File Louisiana LLC Articles of Organization & Obtain a Certificate of Registration

-After you’ve settled on your company name and registered agent, you’re ready to form your LLC by filing your Articles of Organization.
-It’s the document that officially creates your business and lets you operate in Louisiana.
+After you’ve settled on your company name and registered agent, you’re ready for a very important step.
+The Articles of Organization is the document that creates your business.

-Articles of Organization is a short two-page application form where you’ll list important information about your company, such as:
+The Articles of Organization form is a short two-page application.
+You’ll list important information about your company, such as:

 - Company name and address